Best regular savings accounts – get up to 8%

 The best regular savings accounts

-Regular savers come with a few more restrictions than easy access or fixed-term savings accounts, such as how much you put in a month and access to withdrawals, so make sure to pick one that suits you.
+Regular savers come with more restrictions than easy access or fixed-term savings accounts, such as how much you put in a month and access to withdrawals, so make sure to pick one that suits you.

 Principality Building Society Regular Saver– 8% AER